 - Recommended size: 60″ x 80″; minimum: 55″ x 65″; maximum: 72″ x 90″.

-- A Quilt of Valor consists of a top, batting, and backing, and must be machine quilted or hand quilted.
+- The Quilt consists of a top, batting, and backing.
+It must be machine or hand quilted.
 A tied quilt is not acceptable for a Quilt of Valor.

 - Use quality, adult-appropriate, 100% cotton, quilt-weight fabrics.
 Avoid juvenile prints and branch-specific fabric unless the recipient is known.

 - Use quality, 100% cotton; backings provided to LongArmy Volunteers must be 8″ wider in width and 8″ longer in length.
 Wide commercial backings sold at quilt and fabric stores are acceptable.
 Square up, press and fold backing neatly before providing to quilter.

 - Use quality, low loft batting such as cotton, cotton blends, polyester or polyester blends.

 - Double fold, also known as French fold, is recommended for durability.
 Hand stitch or neatly machine stitch binding, mitering all corners.

 The label must state quilt is a Quilt of Valor in order to be awarded as a Quilt of Valor and recorded as such.

 > Make your own label or purchase at a participating quilt shop or online at Spoonflower.com.